A Communication-Latency-Aware Co-Simulation Platform for Safety and Comfort Evaluation of Cloud-Controlled ICVs: Experiment

 \autoref{tab:power_diff} presents the relative change in total power within sensitive frequency.
 The results show that latency increases this power to varying extents under both PCM-on and PCM-off conditions.
 These findings suggest that latency tends to reduce ride comfort by amplifying longitudinal acceleration in the sensitive frequency range.

-In summary, the following conclusions and findings are obtained through the experiment: \begin{enumerate} \item The proposed co-simulation platform, through the use of the PCM, effectively increases the exposure of the SUT to safety-critical scenarios, particularly by generating more frequent collisions (up to fivefold) and enhancing the criticality of following and cut-in scenarios by 1.2 to 1.5 times.
-This demonstrates the platform's capability in accelerating safety validation. \item V2C communication latency does not significantly affect the safety performance of ICVs.
-It neither increases the collision rate nor intensifies the criticality of following or cut-in scenarios.
-However, it consistently reduces ride comfort by amplifying longitudinal acceleration within the sensitive frequency range, leading to power increases of up to 20\%.
+In summary, the following conclusions and findings are obtained through the experiment: \begin{enumerate} \item The proposed co-simulation platform, through the use of the PCM, effectively increases the exposure of the SUT to safety-critical scenarios, particularly by generating more frequent collisions (up to 11 times) and enhancing the criticality of following and cut-in scenarios by 3 to 13 times.
+This demonstrates the platform's capability in accelerating safety validation. \item The impact of latency on ICV safety performance is conditional on both the driving situations and latency types.
+Normal latency (CL, HL) does not increase collisions, yet it amplifies criticality in extreme scenarios (PCM enabled).
+Conversely, AL induces collisions and elevates driving risk. \item All types of latency consistently reduces ride comfort by amplifying longitudinal acceleration within the sensitive frequency range, leading to power increases of up to 20\%.
 This finding is consistent with the observation reported in~\cite{zhang2024cloud}. \end{enumerate}